mm80843/T3.5/docs/article_tleuken_readiness_2021.md

 ### References

+* [Pandemic stricken cities on lockdown.
+Where are our planning and design professionals [now, then and into the future]?](article_allam_pandemic_2020)
 * [COVID-19 Could Leverage a Sustainable Built Environment](article_pinheiro_covid-19_2020)
 * [A Mixed Approach on Resilience of Spanish
 Dwellings and Households during COVID-19 Lockdown](article_cuerdo-vilches_mixed_2020)
+* [How is COVID-19 Experience Transforming
+Sustainability Requirements of Residential
+Buildings?
+A Review](article_tokazhanov_how_2020)
+* [COVID-19 and Living space challenge.
+Well-being and Public Health recommendations for a healthy, safe, and sustainable housing.](article_dalessandro_covid-19_2020)
 * [How loneliness is talked about in social media during COVID-19 pandemic: Text mining of 4,492 Twitter feeds](article_koh_how_2022)
+* [SARS-CoV-2 RNA detection of hospital isolation wards hygiene monitoring during the Coronavirus Disease 2019 outbreak in a Chinese hospital](article_wang_sars-cov-2_2020)
 * [SARS-CoV-2 in wastewater: potential health risk, but also data source](article_lodder_sars-cov-2_2020)
 * [Antivirus-built environment: Lessons learned from Covid-19 pandemic](article_megahed_antivirus-built_2020)
+* [Aerosol and Surface Stability of SARS-CoV-2 as Compared with SARS-CoV-1](article_van_doremalen_aerosol_2020)
+* [Predicted Inactivation of Viruses of Relevance to Biodefense by Solar Radiation](article_lytle_predicted_2005)
 * [Effects of temperature and humidity on the spread of
 COVID-19: A systematic review](article_mecenas_effects_2020)
 * [First detection of SARS-CoV-2 in untreated wastewaters